DPDK/dpdk/doc/guides/freebsd_gsg/sys_reqs.rst

 --------------------------------

 To run an Intel® DPDK application, physically contiguous memory is required.
 In the absence of non-transparent superpages, the included sources for the contigmem kernel module provides the ability to present contiguous blocks of memory for the Intel® DPDK to use.
-Section 3.4, “Loading the Intel® DPDK contigmem Module” on page 8 for details on the loading of this module.
+Section 3.4, “Loading the Intel® DPDK Contigmem Module” on page 8 for details on the loading of this module.

-Using Intel® DPDK contigmem Module
+Using Intel® DPDK Contigmem Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The amount of physically contiguous memory along with the number of physically contiguous blocks
+The amount of physically contiguous memory along with the number of physically
-can be set at runtime and prior to module loading using:
+contiguous blocks can be set at runtime and prior to module loading using:

 .. code-block:: console

     root@host:~ # kenv hw.contigmem.num_buffers=n
     root@host:~ # kenv hw.contigmem.buffer_size=m

-The kernel environment variables can also be specified during boot by placing the following in /boot/loader.conf:
+The kernel environment variables can also be specified during boot by placing the
+following in /boot/loader.conf:

 ::